shanebrownescope/engr-science-teaching-resources/CONTRIBUTING.md

 ## <span id="server-actions"> Server Actions </span>

-The project uses server actions for fetching, mutating, and creating data.
+The project uses server actions for fetching, mutating, and creating data, essentially acting as our API.

 All these actions can be found in the [actions](./engr-site/actions/) directory (Please see files for documentation).